suruz/TR2-Level-Viewer/README.md

+<b>Features: </b>
+- It parses Tomb Raider 2 level data like models, animation, textures.
+Then it renders them back in unity3D.
+- It uses data driven shader model instead of fixed function render pipeline.
+- Uses vertex buffer instead of separate geometry commands.
+- Original texture Id based UV mapping is replaced with single large texture atlas for performance gain.
+- In original file models were not defined in complete mesh.
+Model parts are stored separately.
+They were rearranged procedurally using attached position and rotation information.
+Now it represents model with skeletal transformation hierarchy in unity3D.
+- Animation is represented with Unity3D animation curve.
+- Includes Character Controller with animation state machine and physics.

-Frequently asked qustions about TR2 Level Viewer
+<h3>Frequently asked qustions about TR2 Level Viewer</h3>

-Q. How can I browse a tr2 level file?
+<b>Q. How can I browse a tr2 level file?</b>

 Ans.
 File browser currently can not change drive.
 So, place your level  files in same drive where this project or application is located.
 For example, If this project is located in “C:/Some folder/ Any Folder2/ “  then  you should place your file any whereIn drive C:
 For android phone or tab, files should be placed in internal memory card (sdcard).

-Q. Browser shows files with tr2 extension.
-But I cannot select it.
+<b>Q. Browser shows files with tr2 extension.
+But I cannot select it.</b>

 Ans.
 Browser can recognize files with *.TR2 extension by default.
 Try changing *.tr2 extension into upper case *.TR2 extension.

-Q. What are the basic controls?
+<b>Q. What are the basic controls?</b>

 Ans.
 You can use keyboard + mouse to perform various actions.
 Basics are followings- On PC: